LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 reside within a bounded stability region, where :math:`\lambda` are the eigenvalues of the linearized operator :math:`\partial f^E /
-\partial y`, information on the maximum stable step size is not readily available to ARKode's time-stepping modules.
+\partial y`, information on the maximum stable step size is not readily available to ARKODE's time-stepping modules.
 However, for many problems such information may be easily obtained through analysis of the problem itself, e.g. in an advection-diffusion calculation :math:`f^I` may contain the stiff diffusive components and